 Mistakes that Cannabis Owners Usually Take

-Steve Gormley: [00:28:06] I think that as is the case with any business marketing is the tremendous challenge, right?
-And marketing cannabis businesses is very difficult because you are not in the United States allowed to use a lot of the traditional marketing venues.
-So, for example, if you’re a dispensary, you’re limited on what you can do on social media.
-You can leverage Snapchat, you can leverage Instagram, you can leverage Facebook but you have to be very careful on what you message to the public.
+Steve Gormley: [00:28:06] Marketing cannabis businesses is difficult because you can’t use a lot of the traditional marketing venues in the USA.
+There are limits on social media.
+You can leverage Snapchat, you can leverage Instagram, you can leverage Facebook.
+But you have to be careful on what you message to the public.

 Challenges for Cannabis Businesses

 Steve Gormley: [00:28:36] You have companies, like Weedmax and Leafly, that are at present the best option for marketing, and then events.
 There’s a lot of guerrilla marketing works.
-Leveraging influencers has increasingly become a popular way for cannabis businesses particularly brands and particularly dispensaries and the cultivators of certain new strains of marijuana, leverage Internet influencers in the development of marketing programs for their assets.
-And so until prohibition is repealed, marijuana business owners are going to have a challenge in marketing their services.
+Leveraging influencers is a popular way for cannabis businesses to use marketing.
+Unfortunately, marijuana business owners are going to have a challenge in marketing their services.
 B2B services, it doesn’t really apply there.
 Marketing B2B services is the same as it would be in any other business.
 But marketing directly to the consumer in cannabis remains a challenge.

 Carlo Alvarez: [00:29:29] Awesome!
 Thank you so much.
 This has been an amazing conversation having you here with us, Steve.
-Just to leave our listeners a note, what’s the greatest learning experience thus far from transitioning into the cannabis industry that you’ve taken?
+What’s the greatest learning experience thus far from transitioning into the cannabis industry?

 Greatest Learning Experience from Transitioning into the Cannabis Industry

-Steve Gormley: [00:29:44] That is a really good question and I would answer that by repeating the old adage that I heard repeatedly from my mother while growing up and that is you cannot judge a book by its cover.
-Some of the most creative and intelligent and interesting people I’ve met in my career, I’ve met in the cannabis industry.
+Steve Gormley: [00:29:44] That is a really good question.
+I would answer that by repeating the old adage that you cannot judge a book by its cover.
+I’ve met some of the most creative and intelligent people in the cannabis industry.

 I’m grateful for the shift towards professionalism in cannabis.
 I would like to see cannabis retain its diversity.
 There’s a lot of middle-aged white guys getting in.
-And this is a business that was born of a box of a lot of people of color who suffered the consequences of working in a black market disproportionately from their white counterparts.
+And this is a business born from people of colour suffering the consequences of disproportionately working in a black market.

-It is also a business that is sorely lacking in female executive talent and I think in order for the industry to continue to legitimize and be a major international powerhouse, it must embrace female executive talent.
-But having said that, I’ve worked with people of color or minions, Russians, and Persians, and Chinese and it’s such a diverse community at the production and dispensary level at least in Los Angeles.
+It is also a business that lacks female executive talent.
+For the industry to continue to legitimize, it must embrace female executive talent.
+Having said that, I work with people of colour, Russians, Persians, and Chinese.
+It’s such a diverse community at the production and dispensary level at least in Los Angeles.
 I’ve learned a great deal.
 I’ve worked with people from all over the world.
 I was not expecting that.

 Dani [00:31:05] I loved how you mentioned the diversity aspect of cannabis and the future of what you think will make it even more well rounded, so thank you so much for sharing that.
-And as you know, this is a female produced podcast so we make sure that we have a diverse range of guests on the show, too, so that really correlates to our message.
+And as you know, this is a female-produced podcast.
+We have a diverse range of guests on the show, too, so that really correlates to our message.

 Hiring Female Executive Talents at International Cannabrands & Looking for New Shareholders/Investors

 Steve Gormley: [00:31:22] We are actively hiring female executive talents at International Cannabrands.
 My last three hires have all been rockstar women who are really pioneers in the business.
 And I encourage all of your female listeners who have any interest in cannabis to pursue it.
-We need you.
-We need your talent.
-We need your understanding of the consumers.
-We need your creativity.
-We need your pragmatism.
-We need your intellectual strength.
+We need you, We need your talent, We need your understanding of the consumers.
+We also need your creativity, your pragmatism, and your intellectual strength.
 I really encourage women with an entrepreneurial spirit to consider a career in cannabis.

 Steve Gormley: [00:32:15] And we’re also always looking for new shareholders and new investors.
 And we’re also really excited to share our story and share the wealth ultimately.
 So, we encourage your listeners to also look at JUJU on the CSE and invest.

 Dani [00:32:34] That’s awesome, we’ll definitely make sure to backlink your stock ticker and to encourage our audience.
 Well, thank you so much, Steve, for giving your insights and expertise today.
-You’ve given us, the audience, lots of expert knowledge and useful tips on regulatory landscape on the wonderful emerging industry of cannabis.
+You’ve given us lots of expert knowledge on running a cannabis business.

 Steve Gormley: [00:32:47] Thank you.